michal-uszko/smile-detection-project/README.md

 ```
 python train_test_split.py
 ```
-When the dataset is ready, you can start training the model (you might need to create empty 'model' folder before running script below):
+When the dataset is ready, you can start training the model (you might need to create an empty 'model' folder before running script below):
 ```
 python train.py
 ```